StevenBlack/vocab/million-dollar-words.md

 ### ubiquitous
-Appearing everywhere at the same time; omnipres- ent.
+Appearing everywhere at the same time; omnipresent.
 During the Gulf War, yellow ribbons were ubiquitous.
 On commuter trains at rush hour, suits and ties are ubiquitous.
 Pronounced YOU-B1CK-QUIT-US.

 ### ultramarine